DimitrisPr/evdoxos-auto-backup/README.md

 ## Getting started

-Script that monitors word or open office files for changes and automatically backs them up on Evdoxos Platform.
+Script that monitors Microsoft Word or Open Office files for changes and automatically backs them up on Evdoxos Platform.
 Let the script running in the background and focus on your exams, distraction free.

 ### Requirements: